Greenford/billboard/README.md

 So what do the features mean?
 Unfortunately, most of them are not linearly interpretable.
 I definitely tried by using a logistic regressor and interpreting the beta coefficients, but they simply didn't make sense.
 Its worth noting that the two most important features have a positive correlation with odds of being on the Billboard.

 ## Conclusion
 If it seems like cheating to use Spotify's track popularity and album popularity, I'd agree.
-Unfortunately, accuracy takes a huge hit when those are removed: XX% Working by that rationale, it might be necessary to drop label success too.
+Unfortunately, accuracy takes a huge hit when those are removed: 70% Working by that rationale, it might be necessary to drop label success too.
 On the other hand, this simply might be indicative of the true nature of hit music - maybe it largely depends on marketing budgets, presence of a music video, social media engagement, etc.

 ### Future Work
 1. Rigorous Natural Language Processing of the lyrics as an additional predictive feature set.
 At the minimum, spaCy could be used to detect negation for the sentimental words.